Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Results

+{Fig~\ref{fig:ablations} examines different uncertainty estimation methods under three types of label corruption (random symmetric noise, 10\% and 30\% over-segmentation, and 10\% and 30\% under-segmentation) using DeepSOZ.
+We replace the MCD-based entropy~$z_{xy_n}$ in the loss function with: (a) ensemble-based average entropy from outputs of five independently initialized models~\cite{borovac2022calibration} (random seeds of 42, 33, 0, 20, 25), (b) test-time augmentation (TTA) to generate multiple perturbed versions of each input for computing average entropy of output ~\cite{10340330,smith2025uncertainty}.
+Multiple input samples are generated by by adding Gaussian noise (mean 0, standard deviation 1) that is rescaled by 0.1, randomly flipping time windows, and rescaling in range (0.9, 1.1) to each of them before passing to the model for computing average entropy of output probabilities, (c) batch-normalized cross-entropy loss, and (d) a constant value of 0.9.}

+{The results paint a nuanced comparison between the ablation methods.
+TTA and Ensemble based methods show significantly lower AUROC and AUPROC with randomized noisy label case accompanied by poor trade-off between FPR and sensitivity.
+The ensemble method is also memory-intensive and show higher false positive rates.
+TTA also achieves lower sensitivity and considerably worse metrics in the random noise case.
+Loss-based and constant values achieve reasonable performances in the under-segmented seizure cases have higher false positive rates and latency in the random noise setting and over-segmented seizure cases.
+Moreover, unlike MCD, Loss and Constant values do not show any difference in their average values when labels are correct or incorrect as shown in Table \ref{tab:uqrange}.
+Thus, we conclude that MCD-based uncertainty offers the most effective and reliable way to identify label mismatch for refinement in seizure detection.}

-\subsection{Real World Data}
+\subsection{Real world data}

-Unlike the simulated data, we do not have access to the ground-truth ``clean" seizure labels in the TUH and CHB datasets.
+Unlike the simulated data, we do not have access to the ground-truth ``clean" seizure labels in real-world datasets.
 Hence, the model performances are evaluated against the clinician-provided (and possibly noisy) labels.
 In addition, we present the results from training model with the knowledge of over-segmented seizures.
-This assumption is validated by several articles discussing the pitfalls of inter-rater variability in the datasets~\cite{gemein2020machine} and wrong diagnoses of epilepsy due to over segmented seizures~\cite{amin2019role,halford2015inter}.
-We also focus on the DeepSOZ architecture in this section.
-The results for the TGCN and CNN architectures are provided in the appendix.
+This hypothesis is validated by several articles discussing the pitfalls of inter-rater variability and over-segmented seizures~\cite{amin2019role,halford2015inter}.
+Hence, the main challenge is to reduce the false positive predictions that the deep networks would learn from the increased (and possibly faulty) representation of seizure class labels in the annotations.